Program-Ranger/Jenkins-Automate/README.md

 # Jenkins-Automate
-Learning to automate compilation and deployment
+Learning to automate compilation and deployment.
+Jenkins understanding.